A short exposition of the Madsen-Weiss theorem

-It is natural to ask what information can be extracted from an embedded submanifold $M\subset \R^n$ of dimension $m$ just by looking locally.
+To place things in their natural setting, consider a smooth closed orientable manifold $M$ of arbitrary dimension $d\ge 0$, and let $\C(M,\R^\infty)$ be the space of all smooth oriented submanifolds of $\R^\infty$ diffeomorphic to $M$, defined analogously to the case $d=2$ that we have just described.
+It is natural to ask what information can be extracted from an embedded submanifold $M\subset \R^n$ of dimension $d$ just by looking locally.
 Imagine taking a powerful magnifying lens and moving it all around $\R^n$ to see what the submanifold $M$ looks like.
 For most positions of the lens one is not close enough to $M$ to see anything of $M$ at all, so one sees just the empty set, but as one moves near $M$ one sees a small piece of $M$ that appears to be almost flat.
 Moving toward $M$, this piece first appears at the edge of the lens, then moves to the center.
-The space of almost flat $m$-planes in an $n$-ball has the same homotopy type as the subspace of actually flat $m$-planes since one can canonically deform almost flat planes to their tangent planes at their centers of mass.
-Regarding the $n$-ball as $\R^n$, we thus have, for each position of the lens where the view of $M$ is nonempty, an $m$-plane in $\R^n$.
+The space of almost flat $d$-planes in an $n$-ball has the same homotopy type as the subspace of actually flat $d$-planes since one can canonically deform almost flat planes to their tangent planes at their centers of mass.
+Regarding the $n$-ball as $\R^n$, we thus have, for each position of the lens where the view of $M$ is nonempty, a $d$-plane in $\R^n$.
 This plane has an orientation determined by the given orientation of $M$.
-We will use the notation $AG_{n,m}$ for the {\it affine Grassmannian\/} of oriented flat $m$-planes in $\R^n$, where the word ``affine" indicates that the planes need not pass through the origin.
-Taking into account positions of the lens where the view of $M$ is empty, we then have a point in the one-point compactification $AG^+_{n,m}$ of $AG_{n,m}$ for each position of the lens.
-Positions of the lens near infinity in $\R^n$ give an empty view of $M$, hence map to the compactification point at infinity in $AG^+_{n,m}$.
-Thus by letting the position of the lens vary throughout all of $\R^n$ we obtain a point in the $n$-fold loopspace $\Omega^n AG^+_{n,m}$, where the basepoint of $AG^+_{n,m}$ is taken to be the point at infinity.
-This point in $\Omega^n AG^+_{n,m}$ associated to the submanifold $M\subset\R^n$ depends on choosing a sufficiently large power of magnification for the lens, which in turn can depend on the embedding of $M$ in $\R^n$.
-Making the plausible assumption that the magnification can be chosen to vary continuously with $M$, we then obtain a map $\C(M,\R^n)\to \Omega^n AG^+_{n,m}$.
-Letting $n$ increase, the natural inclusion $\C(M,\R^n) \incl \C(M,\R^{n+1})$ corresponds to the inclusion $\Omega^n AG^+_{n,m} \incl \Omega^{n+1}AG^+_{n+1,m}$ obtained by applying $\Omega^n$ to the inclusion $AG^+_{n,m} \incl \Omega AG^+_{n+1,m}$ that translates an $m$-plane in $\R^n$ from $-\infty$ to $+\infty$ in the $(n+1)$st coordinate of $\R^{n+1}$.
-Passing to the limit over $n$, we get a map
+We will use the notation $AG_{n,d}$ for the {\it affine Grassmannian\/} of oriented flat $d$-planes in $\R^n$, where the word ``affine" indicates that the planes need not pass through the origin.
+Taking into account positions of the lens where the view of $M$ is empty, we then have a point in the one-point compactification $AG^+_{n,d}$ of $AG_{n,d}$ for each position of the lens, with the compactification point corresponding to the empty $d$-plane.